stephaniejue/100-days-of-code/log.md

 **Thoughts** Today we started working on our group projects at LEARN.
 After class, I added some styling/formatting changes to feel more like a real application.
 Will be putting in lots of work on this in the next two weeks.
 Excited to see what we can make!

 **Link(s) to work**: [VolunteerUP Github](https://github.com/stephaniejue/VolunteerUP)

+### Day 17: Tuesday, January 19, 2017

+**Today's Progress**: Group projects continued

+**Thoughts** We're making tons of progress which is great!
+We already have a lot of the basic functionality in place.
+Spent some time fixing tests and merge conflicts.
+Also got to work on some fuzzy searches.
+The searches aren't perfect because of postgres's pg_trgm similary threshold.
+Will try to figure that out tomorrow.

+**Link(s) to work**: [VolunteerUP Github](https://github.com/stephaniejue/VolunteerUP)